wix-incubator/wix-code-docs/getting-started/working-with-repeaters.md

 There are several way to populate a repeater with data:

 -   Static Data: Repeaters are a great layout tool.
 You can manually enter static data into a repeater in the Editor to display data organized in a consistent way.
 Working with repeaters in this manner is pretty straightforward.
-We won't discuss this approach in this guide.
+We won't discuss this approach here.

 -   Data Connections: You can use a dataset to connect data from a database collection to a repeater without using any code.
 A repeater changes its size and contents dynamically based on the settings of the dataset you connect it to.
 You can read more about this approach in the [Content Manager Learning Center](https://learn.wix.com/en/article/displaying-site-content-144739#displaying-multiple-items-together).